-He serves as Chairman of the Institute for Sustainable Infrastructure Economics Committee, Co-Chair of the West Coast Infrastructure Exchange Business Standards Committee, and for two years as the Infrastructure Finance Topic leader for CGI.
-For sixteen years he has served as a faculty member at Columbia University’s School of International and Public Affairs where he leads capstone teams in public policy analysis.
+He serves as Secretary Treasurer and a Board member for the Institute for Sustainable Infrastructure Economics Committee, Co-Chair of the West Coast Infrastructure Exchange Business Standards Committee, and for two years as the Infrastructure Finance Topic leader for CGI.
+For eighteen years he has served as a faculty member at Columbia University’s School of International and Public Affairs where he leads capstone teams in public policy analysis.

-In 2012, he founded Impact Infrastructure, LLC.
-The company’s AutoCASETM product line has automated the business case evaluation process for infrastructure and public building projects.
+In 2012, he founded Impact Infrastructure, Inc..
+The company’s AutoCASE® product line is a cloud based automated the business case evaluation solution that provides Benefit-Cost, LCCA, and Triple Bottom Line assessments for infrastructure and building projects.

 Williams graduated from West Virginia University in 1979.